 Investing Rules For Success:

 1. Set Investment Goals

 If you have never invested before, you may become overwhelmed by the choices, the jargon, and how to begin.
-Set your investment goals so you can achieve them.
-You should align these goals with what you want out of life.
-Investing, at least here, is not about getting rich quick.
-There are no legitimate schemes to get there swiftly.
+Set your investment goals to achieve them, and you should align these goals with what you want out of life.
+Investing, at least here, is not about getting rich quickly, and there are no legitimate schemes to get there swiftly.
 Instead, think about your financial plan for you and your family and the respective timeframe for achieving specific goals.

 Once you understand your goals, you need to establish investment strategies that work best for you.
 Saving is not investing, but you have to start somewhere.

-Money set aside for an emergency fund is an essential “must-have” tool for unexpected costs.
-Automate your savings as soon as you can and invest these funds in short-term liquid assets readily accessible when needed.
+Money set aside for an emergency fund is an essential must-have tool for unexpected costs.
+Automate your savings as soon as possible and invest these funds in short-term liquid assets that are readily accessible when needed.

 Buying a home means you need to have money for a down payment in the next five years.
 Here, you would want to invest your money so that you don’t blow these funds away.
 You want to preserve this money by investing in securities without taking on high risks.
 Such a vehicle could be a mix of stocks with growth and stable dividends.